mikezupper/livepeer-ai-job-tester/README.md

 2. The static video file in `test-assets` is streamed to Mediamtx, which forwards it to the Gateway using the `aiJobTesterStream` key.
 3. The tester launches `ffprobe` against the configured playback URL, sampling frames for the configured duration to measure FPS and end-to-end latency.
 4. After the interval elapses the tester cancels the ffmpeg push, stopping the live video session.
-5. The collected metrics are rolled up into the job tester stats payload (average FPS, latency, frame count) before being posted to the Leaderboard or logged in `testMode`.
+5. The collected metrics are rolled up into the job tester stats payload (average FPS, latency, frame count, initial latency, and a normalized performance score) before being posted to the Leaderboard or logged in `testMode`.

+### Live Video Metrics & Scoring

+Live runs produce a set of metrics that are derived directly from the sampled frame data:

+- **Frame arrival window** – Each `ffprobe` frame provides the presentation timestamp (PTS) and the wall-clock arrival time.
+The tester records both, using the first/last PTS as the primary duration source and falling back to arrival timing or the configured test duration if necessary.
+- **Average FPS** – Calculated from the number of frames divided by the PTS-derived duration so the result is independent of buffering behaviour in `ffmpeg`/`ffprobe`.
+- **Average latency** – Per-frame latency is measured as `arrivalSinceIngest - pts`; the average represents the end-to-end delay once the stream is flowing.
+- **Initial latency** – The time from ingest start until the first frame arrives.
+Align `probeGracePeriodSeconds` with expected startup costs so this value reflects post-warmup readiness.

+The normalized score that surfaces in the stats payload combines the above measurements:

+- **FPS component** – Compares the measured FPS to `liveVideo.targetFPS` and clamps the ratio to `0..1`.
+- **Latency component** – Compares initial latency to `liveVideo.maxInitialLatencySeconds`, also clamped to `0..1`.
+If the max is omitted, latency defaults to a perfect score.
+- **Final score** – A weighted average (`0.6 * FPS + 0.4 * latency`) stored in `stats.stream_performance_score`.

+When configuring a region, keep `probeGracePeriodSeconds` and `maxInitialLatencySeconds` in sync: the grace period should capture expected warm-up time, while the max latency defines the acceptable time-to-first-frame once that warm-up window has passed.
+This prevents the score from penalizing pipelines that legitimately need the configured grace period.

 ##### Example Configuration
 ```json